hannesdonel/Pokedex/README.md

-# Pokédex
+# Hello JS App

-_A little JavaScript App for all you Pokémon nerds out there_
+_My first ever JavaScript App for all you Pokémon nerds out there_

 ## Project description